Mexico Field Trips, February and March 1980

 On

-the way back we stopped at the house of a friend & looked a their
+the way back we stopped at the house of a friend and looked a their

 weavings but they were all synthetic.
 Which did not stop the rest of